 With iOS 13, you can use the Find My app to locate friends or family members, replacing the previous Find My Friends app in earlier iOS versions.
 To choose which contacts you want to locate, you first need to share your location with them.
 To see a friend’s location, they must invite you from the Find My app on their device.
 Here’s how to do it.

-- Share your location for the following intervals: One hour, end of the day, or indefinitely.
+- Share your location for the following intervals: Share for One Hour, Share Until End of Day, or Share Indefinitely.

 - View information under your contact’s name and ask permission to follow their location.